-Ideally, tyres wear fairly evenly across their entire surface.
+Ideally, tyres wear reasonably evenly across their entire surface.

-The type of riding most commuters and casual riders do means that the treads closer to the tyre wall will wear out more slowly than those in the centre.
+The riding most commuters and casual riders do means that the treads closer to the tyre wall will wear out more slowly than those in the centre.

 This is because we rarely lean into our turns knee-down with the edge treads in direct contact with the road.

-Over-inflation and under-inflation are the two primary causes of unnecessary, uneven tyre wear.
+Overinflation and underinflation are the primary causes of unnecessary, uneven tyre wear.

 These will often manifest in a ‘squaring off’ off the top of the tyre and can cause handling problems – buy a gauge and check your tyre pressure often.

 ‘Scalping’ is where indents and pits form on the front tire and is usually caused by problems with the suspension.

 Overloading your bike will also cause premature tyre wear, particularly if the weight is unevenly distributed.